Digital Marketing Tips & Advice For 2021

 Petra is the chief marketing officer at Better Proposals, a SaaS tool that helps agencies and freelancers produce beautiful proposals automatically.
 With several years of experience in content marketing, PR and social media management, Petra loves all things digital marketing.

-One of the most important tips for anyone in digital marketing is to always start with the bounce rate if you’re investigating your website’s results.
+One of the most important marketing tips for anyone in the digital space is to always start with the bounce rate if you’re investigating your website’s results.
 There are lots of great metrics to check how your website is doing, but the most important one is your bounce rate.

 It’s like a litmus test for your website.
 If your content is poor, it will show in your bounce rate.
 If your page load speed is slow or your pop-ups are too intrusive, this will all show in the bounce rate data.
 So, if you suddenly see a loss in conversions, organic traffic or something else, do yourself a favor and investigate your bounce rate first before going any deeper.